 “With electricity in close proximity to plumbing, there are lots of moving parts that could be disastrous”.
 Professional plumbers and electricians are “absolutely worth paying the extra expense.”

 A pro will also ensure that your bathroom meets code requirements in your municipality (which is especially important for resale, when home inspectors will be looking closely to make sure your bathroom passes muster).

-Putting in a glass shower
+DO NOT Put in a glass shower

 Dreaming of a gorgeous new glass shower for your renovation project?
 Even though you can order a precut-glass shower door at one of the big-box home improvement stores, installing it on your own isn’t such a good idea.
 The glass can weigh hundreds of pounds, requiring extreme care and precision to handle and install.
 A botched installation doesn’t just mean water on the floor—you could also find yourself walkin’ on broken glass—and seriously injured.

-Any kind of structural changes
+AVOID Any kind of structural changes